 An introduction to the acoustic guitar.
 Coursework is individualized since students start at different stages and advance at different speeds.
 Students have the opportunity to learn about chord formation, strumming and finger picking, scales, and song structure.

-In order to be successful, a democracy needs the involvement of informed citizens.
+This course takes a critical look at local, national and international government.
+Emphasis is placed on current events and issues that are of interest to students and relevant to their lives.
 By understanding the way our government is run, students are empowered to take an active role in the larger community.

 Students have an opportunity to choose books of their interests to read.
-Time is spent at local libraries exploring local opportunities.
-While improving reading skills, students gain personal confidence and critical thinking.
+Students share comments on their books individually with the teacher and with the whole class.
+While improving reading skills, students develop personal confidence and critical thinking.

 Role-Playing/Dungeons and Dragons